distcomp/SvF/README.md

 or, if you have public key attached to your GITHUB account, then you can use another command:

 `$ git clone --recurse-submodules git@github.com:distcomp/SvF.git`

+If you know Russian read the Section 1 (software requirements) of [User Manual](https://github.com/distcomp/SvF/blob/main/SvF_UserGuide29v02.pdf) :

+# How to run